 Here at Insight Gloucestershire we are able to offer anyone with sight loss, IT training on anything from an iPad, Android phone or tablet or Windows PC.

-With our computer suite, specifically equipped for users with a visual impairment, you can be shown how to use your computer.
-E-mails, internet, word processing, even reading a book – it’s all possible!
+With our computer suite, specifically equipped for users with a visual impairment, you can be shown how to use your Windows computer.
+E-mails, internet, word processing or online shopping.
+It’s all possible!

 Bev is registered severely sight impaired with bi lateral macular dystrophy.